|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Hydraulic plus weekly or seasonal energy storage:

 The primary role of hydraulic generation with weekly or seasonal energy storage is to provide load following generation.
 A secondary role is to make up for shortfalls in the other generation types.
-A tertiary role is to operate as storage to absorb excess energy generated by wind during times of insufficient grid demand.
+A tertiary role is to operate as storage to absorb excess energy generated by wind during times of loww grid demand.

 An important issue is that during the hottest days of the summer the daily average run-of-river hydraulic generation and the daily average wind generation are both at seasonal minimums whereas the daily average grid load is at a seasonal maximum.
 Hence the capacity of hydraulic generation with energy storage must be sufficient to meet the difference between the grid peak load and the grid peak coincident supply from nuclear generation.

 In Ontario the issue is that the water flow from Lake Erie to Lake Ontario during peak demand periods on a hot summer day must be several times the average water flow.
 Conversely, at night during a low load time in April or September, when the wind is strong, it will be necessary to stop the Niagara river generation and possibly to pump water up hill from Lake Ontario to Lake Erie to usefully absorb excess wind power.
 There may be implications and constraints related to changes in the levels of Lake Ontario and Lake Erie.
 Note that the average water flow from Lake Erie to Lake Ontario must remain unchanged to keep the St. Lawrence River flow constant downstream from Cornwall.
 This constant flow is required to maintain navigation through the St. Lawrence Seaway.
-In effect it is contemplated that Lake Ontario and Lake Erie together will comprise a giant pumped storage system that can be used for daily, weekly and seasonal energy storage and load following.
+In effect it is contemplated that Lake Ontario and Lake Erie together will comprise a giant pumped storage system that can be used for daily and weekly energy storage and load following.

-A further complication is that due to global warming and excessive water flow through the St. Clair River, the levels of Lake superior and Lake Huron have fallen.
+A further complication is that due to global warming and excessive water flow through the St. Clair River, the levels of Lake Superior and Lake Huron have fallen.
 Restoring these lake levels means reducing the average water flow downstream from Cornwall, regardless of the consequent implications on St. Lawrence Seaway traffic.
 Some of the present lake freighter cargos may simply have to move by rail.

-A key issue is implementation of a daily load factor dependent electricity rate structure with a seasonal component.
+A key issue is implementation of a peak load dependent electricity rate structure with a seasonal component.
 Without such an electricity rate structure there is insufficient economic incentive to store energy when electricity is plentiful and to minimize grid load at peak demand times.
 These measures are necessary to reduce the cost of the transmission/distribution grid which otherwise will escalate rapidly due to the low average capacity factor of most new renewable generation and the increased average distance of this generation from loads.

 1. The September 7, 2006 OPA load forecast does not take into account the electricity load increase that is necessary to limit global warming.
 The principal components of this electricity load increase are: